axiros/bashenv/README.md

 This sets up enviroments with some bash helper features plus [conda](https://anaconda.org/) package management.

-From any Unix environment with only wget or curl you can define the tools you need in a config file, then start an installer producing the intended environment...
+From any Unix environment with only wget or curl you can define the tools you need in a simple config file, then start an installer producing the intended environment...

 - in a shell sourceable way, w/o even leaving your current process.

 - contained within one (arbitrary) directory (binaries are patched accordingly)

-- with a [command][constructor] at hand to create one installer file, for (again relocatable) installs in airtight production environments.
+- with a [command][constructor] at hand to create one installer file, for (again relocatable) installs in airtight production environments...

+- ...which you can also use as a basis for configurations with additional features

 The tool is designed to work well with static package download facilities, like pip servers and conda channels but also with DVCS servers.

 Note: When you do not have a DVCS tool like git or hg on your target (but Internet or a static server with a base environment), then just download a snapshot of this repo to anywhere in your filesystem and run the [installer](misc/create_bashenv/create).